 3. A Sturdy Collar and Leash

 Remember to regularly examine the collar for condition and fit.
-You should be able to slip two fingers underneath the collar but not so loose that it can slip over a puppy’s head, the Kennel Club recommends.
+You should be able to slip two fingers underneath the collar but not so loose that it can slip over a puppy’s head.

-As with the collar, the Kennel Club recommends choosing a leash that complements your pup’s size.
-According to the organization, rope leads are strong and comfortable on your hands, chain leads work well for puppies who like to chew or carry the lead in their mouths, and traditional leather leads must be oiled or saddle soaped to be kept clean and supple.
+As with the collar, choose a leash that complements your pup’s size.
+Most trainers recommend a leash of no longer than 6 feet while your puppy is learning proper leash walking.
+The material also matters: Some pet parents find rope is most comfortable on their hands, while chain leads work well for puppies who like to chew or carry the lead in their mouths.
+Traditional leather leads often require upkeep like oiling or saddle soaping to stay clean and supple.

 4. ID Tags